Guinness2702/stevesuttonzinc/README.md

 ### Smoke test

-  The first you you run, you will need to make a note of the domain in the handlers, and update the DOMAIN environment variable in the go script, manually.
+  The first time you run, you will need to make a note of the domain in the handlers, and update the DOMAIN environment variable in the go script, manually.

   To run the basic moke test, execute the following command;